-When you meet Cecilia, ask her if she likes rugby!
+When you meet Cecilia, ask her… Does she likes rugby?
 Does she like living in NYC?
 Who is her favorite cellist?

 Violinist Cecilia Belcher joined the Minnesota Orchestra in fall 2014 after performing regularly with the St. Louis Symphony since 2008, including several seasons as a full-time player; she has also performed with the Pittsburgh and Houston Symphony Orchestras.
 She is principal second violin of the River Oaks Chamber Orchestra in Houston, and she has toured Germany and the United States with the New York City-based chamber orchestra The Knights, appearing most recently at the Ravinia and Tanglewood festivals.